prem-dubey/Time-locked-Savings-Vault/README.md

 Only need to update the

-- Project.sol file
+- Project.sol file - Rename this file and add the solidity code inside it.
-- deploy.js file
+- deploy.js file - Add the deploy.js (javascript) code inside it.
-- .env.example
+- .env.example - Add your MetaMask Wallet's account address.
-- Readme.md file
+- Readme.md file - Add the Readme content inside this file.